 - Tusq will slot consistently and wear concisely, which means consistent tone and sustain.

-- You also need to lubricate bone or ivory nuts, whereas Tusq is self lubricating.
+- You also need to lubricate bone or ivory nuts, whereas Tusq XL nuts are self lubricating.

 - Really this is down to the user, but at the end of the day, the consensus is that Tusq sustains longer, has more volume, and has an overall more brilliant sound.